jingweim/totems/README.md

 ### Raw data (coming soon)
 The raw dataset includes JPG files straight from a Canon EOS 5D Mark III camera, annotated totem masks, the checkerboard images used for camera calibration, and the computed calibration.

+### Preprocess code (coming soon)
+Scripts that preprocess the raw data into the compiled version, compute camera calibration, or generate manipulations.

 <!-- ### Raw data
 The raw dataset includes JPG files straight from a Canon EOS 5D Mark III camera, annotated totem masks, the checkerboard images used for camera calibration, and the computed calibration.